 Universal Coolant: One Antifreeze For All?

 Transmission Fluid Change - Though your owners manual may not list a recommended service interval for changing the fluid in your automatic transmission, that doesn't mean the fluid (or your transmission) will last forever.
 Today's transmission fluids contain long lived synthetic lubricants and are much longer lived than transmission fluid from a couple of decades ago.
-But heat and hard use can still cause the fluid to oxidize and break down.
+Many late model vehicles do not even have a recommended service interval for transmission fluid.
+Even so, heat and hard use can still cause the fluid to oxidize and break down.
 Because of this, many transmission experts say you can prolong the life of your transmission by changing the fluid every 50,000 miles.
 Be sure to use the type of ATF specified for your transmission, as there are many different types.
-Using the wrong type can cause transmission problems.
+Using the wrong type can cause transmission problems or transmission failure.

 Automatic Transmission Fluid & Filter Service